| For immediate release: Nov. 11, 2002 OAKLAND, CA

 studies for each option, cost data, financial projections,

+historic resource evaluation, and community input.
 During the first six months of 2000, the

 City began work on what is now Phase 4, the Facade Restoration